ItaloHugoMDS/Parsing_images_and_information-_generating_pdf_report-_and_sending_emails/README.md

 1 - Modifying the images \(images present in the "suplier_data" directory, within the directory "images"\) by changing the dimensions, converting from "RGBA" to "RGB" and converting from ".tiff" format to ".jpeg".
 The script used for that is present on the "Modifying_Images.py" file;

-2 - After the modifications, the images were sent to a webserve API endpoint via HTTP POST method.
+2 - After the modifications, the images were sent to a webserver API endpoint via HTTP POST method.
 This can be seen within the "Sending_Images.py" file;

 3 - Following the process, a set of '.txt' files were provided \(files present in the "suplier_data" directory, within the directory "descriptions"\) containing descriptions to each of the images previouly uploaded to the server.
 Those description files were processed and their informations were stored into python dictionaries, which were then uploaded to another endpoint of the website, via HTTP POST method.
 The website then processed the information, displaying the images together with their repective descriptions.
 This script can be seen into the "Sending_Image_and_Description.py" file.